criblio/appscope/website/README.md

 3. Run the local development server with `npm run develop`
 4. Access the local development version of the website at [`http://127.0.0.1:8000/`](https://127.0.0.1:8000/).

-> Using Node 16 or higher breaks some if this.
+> Using Node 16 or higher breaks some of this.
 It works with 14.